-On September 20 of this year, 56,672 (BY07) Tucannon River summer steelhead juveniles are on hand at LFH.
-The program goal is 50,000 smolts released.
-However, because in-hatchery survival of endemic origin fish is unknown, up to 75,000 smolts may be released.
+Because in-hatchery survival of endemic origin fish is unknown, up to 75,000 smolts may be released in any given year.
 If greater than 75,000 smolts are anticipated to be released, up to 25,000 fingerlings could be released into the upper Tucannon River basin in the fall before normal migration.